IRL2/nanover-docs/source/concepts/applications.rst

 Particles can be connected by covalent bonds.
 These bonds are described by two keys in the array map of the FrameData:

-* ``bond.pairs``: a flattened array of indices pairs.
+* ``bond.pairs``: array of index pairs.
 The indices reference the particles forming the pair in the arrays describing the particles.
+Nx2 numpy array (uint8).
-* ``bond.orders``: an array of floating point numbers describing the bond order for each bond.
-A single bond is represented by a value of 1.0, a double bond a value of 2.0.
-Delocalised orbitals can be represented by non-integer values.
+* ``bond.orders``: an array of integers describing the bond order for each bond.
+  A single bond is represented by a value of 1, a double bond a value of 2.
 This array must have half the size of the ``bond.pairs`` array with each value of bond order corresponding to a successive pair in the ``bond.pairs`` array.
-If this array is not present, the default bond order is 1.0.
+If this array is not present, the default bond order is
+  1. Nx2 numpy array (uint8).

 Simulation box
 ~~~~~~~~~~~~~~